sensu-plugins/sensu-plugins-mailer/README.md

 }
 ```

-Additionally, a client defination can specify a contact or an array of contacts to be notified of any check which alerts to the mailer handler.
+Additionally, a client definition can specify a contact or an array of contacts to be notified of any check which alerts to the mailer handler.
 This is configured by specifying a contact value, or contacts array in the client.json configuration.

 ## Installation